shiv9969/4GB_merge/README.md

 # MERGE-BOT
 <br>

-An Telegram Bot By [Madflix Botz](https://t.me/Madflix_Bots) To Merge multiple Videos in Telegram into single video. <br>
+An Telegram Bot By [Sujan BotZ](https://t.me/Sujan_BotZ) To Merge multiple Videos in Telegram into single video. <br>
 Bugs should be reported at: [Telegram Group](https://t.me/Madflixbots_support)

 ```diff